wafflina7/NANITY-ProjectN/README.md

 # NANITY-Project N
 Nanity is an AI integrated into the computer.
 It uses local features to ensure maximum privacy and customizability.It will be uploaded when it is fully built.

-Progress: NANITY V15 SERIES
+Progress: NEON R2
-BRAIN : NANITY X1.3
+BRAIN : NANITY NECTAR 1
-More Details: NANITY is part of Project N, looking forward to offer 100% local,free and private AI with impressive features such as: Character animation, Desktop helper/Monitor, Coding skills.
-It is primarly focused as a personal AI assistant without cloud so it works without WI-FI as web-access is optional.
+More Details: NANITY is part of Project N, looking forward to offer 100% local,free and private AI with impressive features such as: a local AI with root access (on a different partition) that can automate mostly anything including Linux set up, Dual boot and works as a peer as well.